Astralsparv/Picotron-Wiki/picotron_api/functions/stat/main.md

 * 321 - amount of frames that the active gif capture has, `0.0` otherwise
 * 322 - `1.0` when you're actively capturing a gif, `0.0` otherwise
 * 330 - `1.0` when Picotron's battery saver is active, `0.0` otherwise

-where c is a channel, addr is an address, n is a node:
 * 400+c,0 - `1.0` when a note is held, `0.0` otherwise
 * 400+c,1 - channel instrument
 * 400+c,2 - channel volume